antonioreuter/gs-registration/README.md

 ## Security

 To guarantee that only allowed users can access the API, we added a security layer.
-To get an authorization you need to authentiate before.
+Therefore, to get an authorization you need to authenticate before.
 To make simple, I decided to use just the **Basic Auth** authentication.

 ```
 	Basic Auth: services:123456